Cronos1402/NFT-ERC20-ETH-DRAINER/README.md

 Please do not text me if you are not ready to test and buy!

-#To purchase the script and get more info contact me on telegram: https://t.me/cronos1402
+#To purchase the script and get more info contact me on [Telegram](https://t.me/cronos1402)